mfioravanti-yseop/gitflow_lab/README.md

 * push to the remote
 * integrate to *develop*

-For this first exercise, we don't use Pull Requests, because we really want to understand the deep functioning of Git in this case.
+For this first exercise, we don't use Pull Requests, because we really want to apprehend the deep functioning of Git first.
+That's an important step to understand what Github is really doing in the background.

 ### Create a Branch